naotoyamaguchi/Hapi-routeConfig/README.md

 ### path
 ---
-The `path` element of your route provides the location in which the the HTTP method will be called upon.
+The `path` method of your route provides the location in which the the HTTP method will be called upon.
 Although the path location is a string, you may also pass in parameters to create a dynamic path using `{}`.

 ```
 server.route({